cdcepi/FluSight-forecast-hub/model-output/README.md

 ## Weekly ensemble build

-Every Thursday morning, we will generate the FluSight ensemble influenza hospital admission forecast using a single valid forecast from each team that submitted in the current week by the Wednesday 11PM ET deadline.
+Every Thursday morning, we will generate a FluSight ensemble influenza hospital admission forecast using valid forecast submissions in the current week by the Wednesday 11PM ET deadline.
+Some or all participant forecasts may be combined into an ensemble forecast to be published in real-time along with the participant forecasts.
+In addition, some or all forecasts may be displayed alongside the output of a baseline model for comparison.

 ## Policy on late or updated submissions